STIGMA FACED BY MALE-ON-MALE SEXUAL ASSAULT VICTIMS

 Skepticism: Male victims often fear not being believed.
 The concept of a man being overpowered sexually by another man is sometimes met with skepticism, reinforcing the victim’s feelings of helplessness.

-Lack of Statistics: Underreporting of male rape contributes to a lack of statistics making it seem like a less prevalent issue which in turn decreases society awareness and support structure.
+Lack of Statistics: Underreporting of male rape contributes to a lack of statistics, making it seem like a less prevalent issue — which in turn decreases societal awareness and support structures.

 4 CULTURAL ATTITUDES